Your First 3 Steps To Success As A New Comedian

 Which brings me directly to the next step…

-Step 2: Know the difference.
 Just a quick question before I get into this important step…

 How did you “write” your comedy material when you got laughs from others in everyday life — before you decided to become a comedian?

-I am going to bet my house that you did not develop your sense of humor by passing handwritten notes to people that you knew or interacted with live and in person.
+I’m going to bet my house that you did not develop your sense of humor by passing handwritten notes to people that you knew or interacted with live and in person.

-So the difference you need to be acutely aware of is that there is a colossal difference between talking and writing when it comes to laughter generation.
+So, the difference you need to be acutely aware of is that there is a colossal difference between talking and writing when it comes to laughter generation.

-Talking and making people laugh in everyday conversations is easy.
-Trying to make people laugh live and in person using “written” jokes or other concocted material tends to flop for the following reasons:
+Trying to make people laugh live and in person using “written” jokes or other concocted material tends to flop, for the following reasons:

-The bottom line: No one ever seems to get talker’s block when it comes to talking to people and using their sense of humor.
+No one ever seems to get talker’s block when it comes to talking to people and using their sense of humor.
 But writer’s block is very common, oddly enough…

-Virtually every other stand-up comedy book or educational resource approaches the development of stand-up comedy material as an exercise in “writing” as opposed to identifying,applying and structuring the sense of humor you use everyday for the stand-up comedy stage the way my online course shows how.
+Virtually every other stand-up comedy book or educational resource approaches the development of stand-up comedy material as an exercise in “writing” — as opposed to identifying, applying, and structuring the sense of humor you use every day for the stand-up comedy stage the way my online course shows how.

-Step 3: Prepare to succeed.
-If you attend any sort of stand-up comedy open mic nights (which you should), you will surely find that 85%-95% of the comedians who get on stage (no matter how long they have been doing it) are absolutely NOT prepared to succeed in stand-up comedy.
+If you attend any sort of stand-up comedy open mic nights (which you should), you’ll surely find that 85%-95% of the comedians who get on stage — no matter how long they’ve been doing it — are absolutely not prepared to succeed in stand-up comedy.

-What you will see is:
+What you’ll see is:

 • People reading their material or using notes